Garfounkel/cloud-satelite-detection/README.md

-Various improvements where made to our k-means algorithm in order to improve performances.
+Various improvements were made to our k-means algorithm in order to improve performances.

 These optimizations are: